xcart/xcart-docs/_pages/kb_en/translation_and_localization/translating_your_stores_user_interface_to_other_languages.md

   - >-
     https://kb.x-cart.com/look_and_feel/translating_your_stores_user_interface_to_other_languages.html
 ---

-Once you download X-Cart from [www.x-cart.com](http://www.x-cart.com/) and install it on your server, you get a store builder with the user interface displayed in the English language.

-However, you can turn your X-Cart into a truly multi-language solution by installing language translation addons.
-For example, there are some language translations that you can download from X-Cart Marketplace, including:

-*   Russian
-*   French
-*   German
-*   Dutch
-*   British English

-If you want to translate X-Cart into a language for which no translation is available in the X-Cart Marketplace, contact us at {% link "developers@x-cart.com" mailto:developers@x-cart.com %}.
-We will explain how this can be done and how you can get money out of it.

 To install a language translation module from the X-Cart Marketplace:

 1. In your store's Admin area, select **My addons**, then click __View more addons in Marketplace__ to go to the X-Cart Marketplace.